36th Infantry Division (United States): Cold War

+Twenty-first Century

-On 1 May 2004, the 49th Armored Division of the Texas Army National Guard was officially inactivated and the 49th Armored Division was redesignated the 36th Infantry Division.
-After half a century, the "Fighting 36th" was reactivated and carried on the legacy of the 36th Division.
+On 1 May 2004, the 49th Armored Division was inactivated and redesignated as the 36th Infantry Division.

 36th Infantry Division soldiers instruct Honduran soldiers.

-In January 2004, 74 soldiers from Alpha Battery (TAB), 2nd Battalion, 131st Field Artillery were activated for federal service in support of Operation Iraqi Freedom.
-Alpha Battery commanded by CPT Alvaro Gomez entered federal service in Fort Sill, OK.
-Under the supervision of 1SG Alfredo Barrera, the soldiers trained and deployed to Iraq.
+In January 2004, 74 soldiers from Alpha Battery, 2nd Battalion, 131st Field Artillery were activated for federal service to fight in the Iraq War.
+Alpha Battery, commanded by Captain Alvaro Gomez, entered federal service at Fort Sill, Oklahoma.
+Under the supervision of 1st Sergeant Alfredo Barrera, the soldiers trained and deployed to Iraq.
 While readying their equipment in Kuwait, Alpha Battery was given her mission and the five radar sections were split up.
-One AN-TPQ37 radar section (SSG Gonzales) was attached to the 1st Marine Division in Al Taqadum another (CW4 Earnest Metcalf) was assigned to the 1st Infantry Division at LSA Anaconda and the three AN-TPQ36 radar sections (CW2 Davidson, CW2 Bien, and SSG Johnson) were assigned to the 2nd Infantry Division in Mosul.
+One AN-TPQ37 radar section (under Staff Sergeant Gonzales) was attached to the 1st Marine Division at Al-Taqaddum Air Base, while another (CW4 Earnest Metcalf) was assigned to the 1st Infantry Division at LSA Anaconda and the three AN-TPQ36 radar sections (CW2 Davidson, CW2 Bien, and SSG Johnson) were assigned to the 2nd Infantry Division in Mosul.

 The headquarters and support platoon (1LT Christopher Galvan) operated out of Forward Operating Base Freedom in northern Mosul.
 In addition to the target acquisition mission, the support platoon supplemented patrols conducted by the 25th Infantry Division Fires Brigade FIST Team and provided security for the FOB's perimeter by manning the entrance gates and watch towers.
 At the conclusion of the battery's deployment, its members were awarded 3 Bronze Star Medals, 1 Purple Heart Medal, 47 Army Commendation Medals, 74 Combat Action Badges, several memorandums of appreciation from command staff, and authorized to wear the unit shoulder sleeve insignia for wartime service from the 2nd Infantry Division, the 25th Infantry Division, the 36th Infantry Division, or the 1st Infantry Division.

 In 2005 approximately 100 soldiers of the 36th Infantry Division deployed to Bosnia for Enduring Mission 3 which was a continuation from previous IFOR and SFOR missions.
 When Task Force Strike left Eagle Base in Tuzla late 2006, it marked the end of an American military maneuver presence in Bosnia which had existed for almost a decade after the Dayton Accords.

 In 2005, over three thousand troops from the 56th BCT, 36th ID deployed to Iraq.
 The 3rd Battalion, 133rd Field Artillery Regiment and 2nd Battalion, 142nd Infantry Regiment were both awarded Meritorious Unit Citations for their service in Iraq.